Chevrolet Aveo (T200): North America

-In February 2004 GM issued a "stop delivery" order, to investigate five accidents that occurred in a tight time frame just as the Aveo was introduced to the US market.
+In February 2004, GM issued a "stop delivery" order, to investigate five accidents that occurred in a tight time frame just as the Aveo was introduced to the US market.
 The order was lifted shortly thereafter, after an investigation revealed no connection among the accidents.

 The T250 sedan debuted in January 2006 as the 2007 Chevrolet Aveo at the Greater Los Angeles Auto Show.
 Sales commenced in North America in August 2006.

 Also, 2007 is the first model year of the Pontiac G3 and 2009 is the first model year of the Aveo for Mexican sales, replacing the Opel-based Chevrolet Corsa.

 The Aveo 5-door hatchback was marketed as the "Aveo5" in Canada since its inception and in the US beginning with model year 2007.
 The models were sold as Pontiac Wave (4-door and 5-door, since the 2005 model year) and Suzuki Swift+ (5-door) in Canada.
 The T200 Wave sedan was replaced for the 2007 model year with the T250, coinciding with the release of the 2007 T250 Aveo.
 For the 2009 model year, Pontiac Wave was renamed to Pontiac G3 Wave in Canada.
 In the United States, Pontiac sold the 5-door hatchback as the Pontiac G3 starting in the spring of 2009.
 Because of General Motors phasing out the Pontiac brand, the Pontiac G3/Wave is no longer manufactured after the 2010 model year, and the last Pontiac G3 Wave rolled off the line in December 2009, making this the last overall Pontiac vehicle to roll off the line, even though the last Pontiac for the American market was the 2010 Pontiac G6.
 The Pontiac G3 has the distinction of being the last Pontiac-badged model introduced to the United States market before the brand's 2010 demise.
 For the 2010 model year, Canadian models are simply referred to as Pontiac G3.

 In Mexico, the T250 sedan went on sale as a 2009 model, replacing the Opel-based Chevrolet Corsa and GM Daewoo-built Pontiac G3, after the GM announcement of discontinuing the Pontiac brand following the 2009 model year in Mexico and the 2010 model year elsewhere.
 It is produced in San Luis Potosi, Mexico.
 From the May 2010 model year, the GM badges next to the doors were removed.
-From the 2012 model year, the Aveo underwent a facelift, receiving a similar front-end with the one of the hatchback.
+From the 2012 model year, the Aveo underwent a facelift, receiving a similar front-end to that of the hatchback.
 It is no longer sold in the United States and Canada.
 The Aveo T250's production in Mexico ended in 2017 and it will be replaced by a China assembled Chevrolet Sail carrying the Aveo name.